Summary

 The second-generation Audi A5 Cabriolet was a premium four-seat soft-top convertible that competed against its long-time rivals from BMW and Mercedes-Benz, the 4 Series Convertible and C-Class Cabriolet.

-This model was launched in 2017, with mid-life update in 2020.
+This model was launched in 2017, with a mid-life update in 2020.
 However, it was removed from sale in the UK at the end of 2022 due to poor sales.

 The A5 Cabriolet range consisted of four engine options (three petrol and one diesel), all of which featured mild hybrid assistance.
 While the range included both front-wheel drive and four-wheel drive choices, the Audi A5 Cabriolet was only available with an automatic gearbox.